Why Trust OMD?

 Q: Do I need to live in Louisiana to enroll or get in-state tuition for an online program?

+A: Most Louisiana online master’s programs accept students from anywhere in the U.S., regardless of their residency.
 In many of Louisiana’s online programs, you can complete coursework 100% remotely.
-While Louisiana residents might qualify for certain local scholarships or lower public tuition, many online programs are competitively priced for out-of-state students too.
+While Louisiana residents might qualify for certain local scholarships or lower public tuition, many online programs are competitively priced for out-of-state students, too.

 Q: Are online master’s students in Louisiana eligible for financial aid and scholarships?

 A: Yes, accredited online master’s programs qualify for federal financial aid just like on-campus programs.
 As long as you’re enrolled in a degree-seeking program and meet credit hour requirements, you can apply for federal student loans by filing the Free Application for Federal Student Aid (FAFSA).
-There is additionally a variety of scholarships for online master’s students you may qualify for, so be sure to research these.
+There is also a variety of scholarships for online master’s students you may qualify for, so be sure to research these.

 Louisiana universities also extend their institutional scholarships and grants to online graduate students.
 For instance, Tulane offers merit scholarships to online MPH and MHA students.
 Some schools have scholarships specifically for online or adult learners.
-The key to graduating without debt is to explore all options: talk to your school’s financial aid office and search their website for graduate scholarship opportunities.

 Q: What support services can online students expect from Louisiana universities?

 Most programs also provide a dedicated online coordinator or success coach to assist with course scheduling, tech issues, and staying on track.
 For example, the University of Louisiana Monroe emphasizes its caring community and support network for online learners.
-Career services for your post-graduation job search are typically available remotely too.
-Taking advantage of résumé reviews, virtual career fairs, and alumni mentoring can all help land you that job you’re striving for.

 Don’t forget the support of your peers.
 Online classes often use discussion boards or group projects so you can build your network and collaborate with classmates.
 Some programs even have online student organizations or honor societies.
 For instance, LSU Online students can join the Omega Nu Lambda honor society for online learners.